astonedf/D3/README.md

 ## Description
 This web app helps visualise and compare [LoL](https://euw.leagueoflegends.com/en-gb/) champions' base statistics using [D3](https://d3js.org/)

-This project developped in the context of Isaac Pante's course "Visualisation de données" at the Université de Lausanne (UNIL).
+This project was developped in the context of Isaac Pante's course "Visualisation de données" at the Université de Lausanne (UNIL).
 The outcome of the project can be viewed here: [github.io](https://astonedf.github.io/)

 ## Database

-You can find details about the base stats of every champion in the game itself or the game's wiki [Fandom](https://leagueoflegends.fandom.com/wiki/List_of_champions/Base_statistics) but I found a downloadable csv version on [kaggle](https://www.kaggle.com/gyejr95/league-of-legendslol-champion-and-item-2020?select=riot_champion.csv) of the patch 10.6.1
+You can find details about the base stats of every champion in the game itself or the game's wiki [Fandom](https://leagueoflegends.fandom.com/wiki/List_of_champions/Base_statistics) but I found a downloadable csv version on [kaggle](https://www.kaggle.com/gyejr95/league-of-legendslol-champion-and-item-2020?select=riot_champion.csv) of the patch 10.6.1 which I use to create the graphs.

 Since the champion stats are constantly changing (in order to balance the game), in the future I'd like to link the app to the [Official League of Legends API](https://developer.riotgames.com/docs/lol#_getting-started) so that the data would be up to date.